Oil On My Shoes – The Original Petroleum Geology Site!

 Step 1 – The Petroleum Geologist Prospects

-Prospecting is the work the geologist does to locate a place to drill a test hole, which hopefully can be turned into a producing well!
+Prospecting is the work the petroleum geologist does to locate a place to drill a test hole, which hopefully can be turned into a producing oil or gas well!

 Most petroleum geologists work in an office, where they have access to a lot of data.
 This includes electric logs, core records, drilling records, scout tickets, and production data.
 They use the data to construct maps, cross-sections, and databases.
 These tools help them locate the best places to drill their test holes.

 The geologist studies his maps and cross-sections and runs computer simulations that help him select the next best location to drill.
 He is always thinking about the next drilling location…or prospect!

 He will want to know what type of trap he is dealing with, and the composition of the sedimentary rocks he will be drilling through.
 He needs to estimate the porosity of his prospective “pay zone.”
 He wants to know if dangerous high pressures can be expected in the new hole.
 If seismic data is involved in the prospect, he will consult with the geophysicist and get his opinion of the prospect.

 The geologist is always interested in anything that happens in her area, particularly news of new discoveries by other companies!
 If she sees a promising new area, she will recommend to the land department that an attempt be made to lease the land; the leased acreage will then be available for drilling later.

 When the geologist has finally found the correct spot, she spends much time cross-checking to ensure she has not missed anything.
 She wants to make sure she is not “surprised” by any of the following:

 - Discovering the selected location was already drilled by another company 40 years ago (and was dry)

 - Discovering that her company has no legal right to drill on the location (lease problems)